andizq/discminer/README.md

 ## Mining tools

-Discminer offers a wide range of analysis and visualisation tools to fully explore the physical and dynamical structure of your disc.
+Discminer offers a wide range of analysis and visualisation tools to fully explore the physical and dynamical structure of discs.

 ### cube

 - Compute moment maps that accurately capture complex line profile morphologies.
 - Output moment maps include **peak intensity**, **line width**, **line slope**, and **centroid velocity**.
-- Easily clip, downsample, and convert to brightness temperature units.
+- Easily clip, downsample, and convert data to brightness temperature units.
 - Quickly visualise model versus data channels and interactively extract spectra.

 ### rail

-- Extract azimuthal and radial profiles of intensity, line width and velocity from moment maps.
+- Extract azimuthal and radial profiles of intensity, line width, and velocity from moment maps.
-- Compute rotation curves and decompose disc velocity into its three-dimensional components.
+- Compute rotation curves and decompose disc velocities into their three-dimensional components.
-- Reveal large-scale signatures and quantify their pitch angle, width, extent, and coherence degree.
+- Identify large-scale structures and quantify their pitch angle, width, extent, and degree of coherence.

 ### pick

-- Identify small-scale velocity and intensity perturbations, and estimate their localisation degree.
+- Identify small-scale perturbations and estimate their degree of localisation.

 ### plottools

-- Customise intensity channels and residual maps, and highlight coherent and localised perturbations.
+- Customise intensity channels, moments, and residual maps.
-- Use sky or disc projections interchangeably for easier visualisation of features.
+- Use sky or disc projections interchangeably for improved visualisation of features.
-- Easily overlay the disc geometry (orientation and vertical structure) on any observable product.
+- Easily overlay disc geometry (considering orientation and vertical structure) onto any observable product.
-- Overlay 1D profiles or 2D maps from external data to e.g. highlight the presence of dust substructures.
+- Load in 1D profiles or 2D maps from external data e.g. to highlight the presence of dust substructures.

 ## Installation